Enterprise

 Enable enterprise

 Enterprise features are gated per-network.
-Enable them at creation time or on an existing network:
+Enable them at creation time:

 pilotctl network create --name prod-fleet --enterprise

-The protocol command is set_network_enterprise.
 Enabling enterprise on a network promotes the creator to the owner role and unlocks all enterprise features for that network.
-Enterprise mode can also be disabled, which strips RBAC roles but preserves membership.

 Feature summary